mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 ### `hatch run lint`

 `hatch run lint` checks and fixes code quality and formatting.
 This is included in CI checks.
 All linting and associated dependencies are controlled by [pre-commit](https://pre-commit.com/) hooks.
-We use the [pre-commit ci service](https://pre-commit.ci/) to automatically fix all the linting checks that we can when a PR is pushed.
+We use the [pre-commit.ci](https://pre-commit.ci/) to automatically fix all the linting checks that we can when a PR is pushed.
 Other linting failures (such as `mypy`) need manual intervention from the developer.

 !!! note